kurlinz/Dockerized-python-app_and_github-workflow/README.md

 2. Python Flask Application
 3. Build the docker image and push to Docker Hub
 4. Deploy the application using Docker
+5. commit and push everything back to git repository.
-5. Prepare the CI process with github workflow.
+6. Prepare the CI process with github workflow.

 ## Requirements
 1. VS code